To get the activity off to a good start it’s good to use your best acting skills.

 - Put students into groups of three or four and give each group a situation.
 They should keep this secret from other groups.

 - Parents arrive home from holiday having left their teenage son in charge of the house.
-They soon realize he’s had a big party while they been away.
+They soon realize he’s had a big party while they were away.
 Start: When they arrived home they saw...

 - A man arrived home having left his new puppy on its own for the first time.
 Start: When he arrived home he saw...